From Anecdotal Evidence to Quantitative Evaluation Methods: A Systematic Review on Evaluating Explainable AI: Quantitative Evaluation Methods for XAI

 As alternative to evaluating the Alignment with Domain Knowledge, for example when a ground-truth is not available, one could evaluate coherence by calculating the \textbf{XAI Methods Agreement}.
 Existing XAI methods, which are already established within the community and/or proven to adhere to certain desirable properties, are then usually considered as ground-truth, and those explanations are compared with the explanations from other methods.

 For both \textbf{Alignment with Domain Knowledge} and \textbf{XAI Methods Agreement}, we would like to emphasize that these methods only evaluate Coherence with respect to expectations, and not Correctness with respect to the predictive model $f$.
 Hence, a coherent explanation could be incorrect and vice versa.
 For example, an explanation highlighting snow in the background to distinguish between a husky and a wolf (example from Ribeiro et al.~\cite{kdd/Ribeiro0G16}), would score low on location coherence w.r.t. object segmentation masks, but is correctly showing the reasoning of this bad classifier.
-It is therefore good practice to evaluate multiple Co-12 properties and specifically evaluate correctness and coherence independently, as also argued by Jacovi and Goldberg~\cite{Jacovi_towards_2020}.
+It is therefore good practice to evaluate multiple Co-12 properties and specifically evaluate correctness and coherence independently, as also discussed in Section~\ref{sec:plausibility_vs_correctness}.